Get

 Why Shouldn’t Dogs Eat Granola?

 There are both safe and unsafe ingredients in granola.
 The base of plain granola is typically rolled oats or puffed brown rice.
-These are generally safe for dogs, and they may even provide some nutritional benefits like added fiber.
+These are generally safe for dogs, and they may even provide nutritional benefits like added fiber.
 Granola may also contain other safe ingredients, like pumpkin seeds and flaxseeds.
-Some dried fruits, like apples and bananas, are also safe.
+Some dried fruits, such as apples and bananas, are also safe.

 If granola only contains these ingredients, it is likely safe in small amounts.
 It won’t be a nutritionally complete option for your dog to eat, but it will be safe enough for them to eat a little occasionally.

-Sadly, it is very common for granola to contain unsafe ingredients, too.
+Sadly, it is common for granola to contain unsafe ingredients too.

-These ingredients may be added to granola and are very toxic to dogs:
+These ingredients may be added to granola and are toxic to dogs:

-• Raisins and grapes: These can cause kidney failure and should never be fed to dogs even in small amounts.
+• Raisins and grapes: These can cause kidney failure and should never be fed to canines even in small amounts.

 • Chocolate: Just about everyone knows that chocolate is toxic to dogs.
-It contains theobromine, which is toxic to dogs and can cause vomiting, tremors, and even death in larger amounts.
+It contains theobromine, which is toxic to canines and can cause vomiting, tremors, and even death in larger amounts.

 • Xylitol: This artificial sweetener can cause hypoglycemia in dogs in very small amounts.
 It can quickly lead to weakness, seizures, and liver damage.

-• Macadamia nuts: While dogs can eat some types of nuts, macadamia nuts are commonly included in granola, and these are toxic to dogs.
+• Macadamia nuts: While canines can eat certain types of nuts, macadamia nuts are commonly included in granola, and these are toxic to dogs.

 Organic homemade Granola Cereal with oats and almond